rim99/bottle-blog/README.md

 item     | type
 :-:      | :-:
-title    | varchar
+title    | varchar NOT NULL
+tag1     | varchar NOT NULL
+tag2     | varchar
-category | varchar
+tag3     | varchar
-content  | text
+content  | texti NOT NULL
-blogID   | varchar PRIMARY KEY postdate | timestamp url      | varchar
+blogID   | varchar NOT NULL PRIMARY KEY postdate | timestamp url      | varchar NOT NULL

 And you can change it as your wish surely.